Accenture/openathon-2019-angular/boring-theory-2/README.md

   </details>
 <br/>

-Client gets something that is not fulfilling the expectations at all, in most of the cases not even finished… forget about that son pain trying to create something complex with the simplified and limited point of view of a coder *(I’m not talking about a developer, they are things completely different)…* and don’t talk about **reusability, security, extensibility, robustness, reliability, resilientness…**
+A client gets something that is not fulfilling the expectations at all, in most of the cases not even finished… forget about that son pain trying to create something complex with the simplified and limited point of view of a coder *(I’m not talking about a developer, they are things completely different)…* and don’t talk about **reusability, security, extensibility, robustness, reliability, resilientness…**
 <br/>

 > Sure!
 Nice and funny names that **smoke-sellers** use freely to try to sell the “same” I can do but far away more expensive - *That’s what I could say 20 years ago.*